dnewton090/tensorflow_rpi4_proj/README.md

 wget https://raw.githubusercontent.com/dnewton090/tensorflow_rpi4_proj
 wget https://raw.githubusercontent.com/EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi/master/Object_detection_picamera.py
 ```
-Et voilá, try to run the Script **on the Raspbian GUI, not via SSH**
+Et voilá, try to running the Script **on the Raspbian GUI** if there is a network communication error via SSH
+* Worrking on a solution here

 ```
 python3 Object_detection_picamera.py
 ```
 ...and for a UBScam...

 ```
-python3 Object_detection_picamera.py
+python3 Object_detection_picamera.py --usbcam
 ```

 Other thanks go threads mentioning by @lheontra for his work developing TF 2.x binaries for Arm -- muito obrigado por seus esforços continuous -- and driving me to inspect how binaries were constructed.